Best Steak Seasoning

 For more insider tips & tricks, and a candid behind the scenes look follow me on social media!
 Check use out on Pinterest, Facebook, Instagram, & Twitter (yes, people still use Twitter, LOL!)

-How to make Steak Seasoning Rub
+How to Make Homemade Steak Seasoning

 First: Mix all the ingredients together and store in an airtight container in a cool, dry place until ready to use.